andersen-lab/Freyja/README.md

 ```
 freyja plot [aggregated-filename-tsv] --output [plot-filename(.pdf,.png,etc.)]
 ```
 which provides a fractional abundance estimate for all aggregated samples.
 To modify the provide a lineage specific breakdown, the `--lineages` flag can be used.
-We now provide a `--colors [path-to-csv-of-hex-codes]` option so users can control the colors of the plot (see `freyja/data/colors.csv` for an example input file).
+We now provide a `--colors [path-to-csv-of-hex-codes]` option so users can control the colors of the plot (see `freyja/data/colors.csv` for an [example input file](https://github.com/andersen-lab/Freyja/blob/main/freyja/data/colors.csv).
 Example outputs:

 |**Summarized** | **Lineage-Specific**|
 |     :---:      |     :---:      |